camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 kubectl apply -f setup-postgres-create-db.yml --namespace camunda
 ```

-4. **Verify the Job's completion**: Once the job is created, you can monitor its progress using:
+4. **Verify the job's completion**: Once the job is created, you can monitor its progress using:

 ```bash
 kubectl get job/create-setup-user-db --namespace camunda --watch